Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

-# "Archverse Community" Code of Conduct
+# "Cathedral of NeoJesus" Code of Conduct

 ### 1. Definitions:

-- "Archverse": The Archverse Discord server, and/or any server that it might get renamed to or merged into in the future.
+- "Cathedral of NeoJesus": The `Cathedral of NeoJesus` Discord server, and/or any server that it might get renamed to or merged into in the future.

-- "Server": The same thing as Archverse
+- "Server": The same thing as `Cathedral of NeoJesus`

 - "We": The combined group of people in the administration and moderation team